 It will also provide information and technical support to individual countries on issues related to tobacco taxation and/or illicit trade.
 This will often take the form of assistance in the development and implementation of priority projects that are initiated as part of the Knowledge Hub’s workshops/training programmes.
 Rather than simply offering parties a means to outsource technical expertise, the Knowledge Hub will focus on building capacity - helping governments develop the internal capabilities in the areas of taxation and illicit trade.

-The Knowledge Hub in Cape Town forms part of a global network of six WHO FCTC Knowledge Hubs, each of which has a different area of expertise.
+The Knowledge Hub in Cape Town forms part of a global network of seven WHO FCTC Knowledge Hubs, each of which has a different area of expertise.

-For more information contact Sam Filby at email@example.com
+For more information please contact Sam Filby at email@example.com.